HrishikeshP-01/DBFundamentals_RDBMS/README.md

 = *Rollback* – reverse all changes made by SQL statements
 - *Atomicity* – a single cell can’t contain multiple values, or, 1 transaction must be done completely, parts of a transaction can’t be successful & the rest can’t fail the whole thing has to run or nothing runs

+## Normalization of data
+It’s a Data organization process.
+We breakdown the data into related group & each group will have it’s separate table & then we define the rules & relationships between tables.
+This improves database flexibility & organization.